-Usage-based pricing charges businesses based on how much they use your product or service, so more usage means higher costs.
-This allows purchasing businesses to remain in control of how much they spend because they know what costs will be.
+Usage-based pricing charges businesses based on how much they use your product, so more usage means higher costs.
+This allows purchasing businesses to remain in control of how much they spend, as they know what the costs will be.

 Customers may become frustrated if monthly usage changes and bills vary.

-Customers will pay more when they need your product or service most, so you may experience revenue spikes.
+Customers pay more when they need your product or service the most, so you may experience revenue spikes.

 3. Tiered Pricing

-Tiered pricing is selling your product or service at different price points depending on the features included at each level.
-The lowest cost typically consists of the least amount of features, while the highest includes the most.
+Tiered pricing sells your product at different price points depending on the features included at each level.
+The lowest cost typically comprises the least amount of features, while the highest includes the most.

-HubSpot uses a tiered pricing strategy, as shown in the image below.
+HubSpot uses a tiered pricing strategy, as shown below.

-This model is often combined with a value-based pricing strategy because if you have product features that are more valuable than others and cost more to produce, you can ensure you charge the correct amounts.
+Businesses often combine this model with a value-based pricing strategy.
+If you have product features that are more valuable than others and cost more to produce, you can ensure you charge the correct amounts.

-You can ensure that features or products that cost more to create or provide more value are priced adequately in higher tiers.
+You can adequately price features that took more time to create or provide more value by placing them in higher tiers.

-It can be challenging to select which features to include in each tier.
+It's challenging to select the features to include in each tier.

 Customers can choose the plan that works best for them, so you can attract qualified businesses for each tier.

-Upselling is attractive to purchasing businesses because they may scale and desire additional features.
+Upselling is attractive to the purchasing businesses because they may scale and desire additional features.